econoalchemist/Whirlpool/03_Whirlpool-with-Sparrow.md

   <img width="450" src="assets/sparrow101.png">
 </p>

-The next you will be presented with is going to ask you for some specific information about how you want to configure your new wallet.
+The next screen you will be presented with is going to ask you for some specific information about how you want to configure your new wallet.
 For the purposes of a Whirlpool hot wallet, the following default options are fine:

 - Policy Type: `Single Signature`
 - Script Type: `Native Segwit (P2WPKH)`